 Possibly the most biodiverse area in the world.
 In this rainforest, the diversity of reptiles, amphibians, freshwater fishes, birds, mammals, and vascular plants (with 2,700 – 4,000 species of plants per hectare) reaches their maximum for Western Hemisphere and often – the world.
 Uncontacted tribes live in the forest.
 Endangered and affected by oil extraction.

 The driest place in the world without any signs of life.
 Only a few specific microorganisms – extremophiles – are present here.
 Some areas are rich with nitrates – easily soluble minerals that in other circumstances are consumed by organisms.
-There rich nitrate deposits have been formed from atmospheric nitrogen, possibly by lightning.
+Rich nitrate deposits have been formed there from atmospheric nitrogen, possibly by lightning.

 Every fossil tells a story.
 Best-selling paleontology author Donald R. Prothero describes twenty-five famous, beautifully preserved fossils in a gripping scientific history of life on Earth.
 Recounting the adventures behind the discovery of these objects and fully interpreting their significance within the larger fossil record, Prothero creates a riveting history of life on our planet.